BACHELOR OF ARTS (BA) DEGREES

 - Bachelor of Arts in Theatre Arts - offers a four-year comprehensive program designed to prepare students majoring in Theatre Arts for advanced studies in theatre or related fields and for students seeking professional and non-professional work in theatre.

 BACHELOR OF FINE ARTS (BFA) DEGREES

 For those who qualify and envision careers as teachers or practicing visual or performing artists, the College offers these pre-professional degrees:

-- Bachelor of Fine Arts in Art - includes an art core and four concentration options: ceramics, illustration, photography, and sculpture.
+- Bachelor of Fine Arts in Art - includes an art core and five concentration options: ceramics, glass, graphic design, photography, and sculpture.
 Each is designed to facilitate conceptual and technical skill sets pursuant to mastering one medium with the intent of pursuing a professional artist career.